Poissy

 Poissy ([pwasi]) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It is located in the western suburbs of Paris, 23.8 km from the centre of Paris.
 Inhabitants are called Pisciacais in French.

 Poissy is one of the oldest royal cities of Île-de-France, birthplace of Louis IX of France and Philip III of France, before being supplanted from the 15th century by Saint-Germain-en-Laye.

-In 1561 it was the site of a fruitless Catholic-Huguenot conference, the Colloquy of Poissy.
-It is known for hosting the Automobiles Gregoire successively, Matford, Ford SAF, Simca, Chrysler, Talbot factories and now hosts one of France's largest Peugeot factories.
-The "Simca Poissy engine" was made here.
+In 1561, it was the site of a fruitless Catholic–Huguenot conference, the Colloquy of Poissy.

+The area is known for hosting the Automobiles Gregoire successively, Matford, Ford SAF, Simca, Chrysler, Talbot factories and now hosts one of France's largest Peugeot factories.
+The "Simca Poissy engine" was made there.

 Poissy is the 165th most populated city in Metropolitan France.

 Location

-Poissy is located about 30 kilometers west of Paris, in the northeastern part of the Yvelines, 8 kilometers west of Saint-Germain-en-Laye, and 23 kilometers northwest of Versailles, the departmental prefecture.
+Poissy is located about 30 kilometres west of Paris, in the north-eastern part of the Yvelines, 8 kilometres west of Saint-Germain-en-Laye, and 23 kilometres north-west of Versailles, the departmental prefecture.

 The city is limited to the east by the forest of Saint-Germain-en-Laye and to the west by the Seine.

-Population
+History

+The Hôtel de Ville was completed in 1937.

+Demographics

 Transport

 Poissy is served by Poissy station on Paris RER line A and on the Transilien Paris-Saint-Lazare suburban rail line.